StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/edit-a-notification.md

 1. {!includes/organization-view-go-to.md!}

+    ---

 2. {!includes/notifications-tab-go-to.md!}

+    ---

 3. Select :fontawesome-solid-ellipsis-h: and then **Edit**.

+    ---

 4. In the **Edit notification** drawer, enter the name of your notification.

+    !!! warning "Unique name"
         This name must be unique, as two notifications can't have the same name.

+    ---

 5. Turn on the **Send notification to every user in the organization** toggle to be able to send an email to all users in the organization.

+    !!! note "Available trigger"
         If enabled, the *AnyEvent* trigger will no longer be available, and only the *EmailerToUser* notifier will be selectable.

+    ---

 6. Select the [trigger](about-notifications.md#triggers) you want to use.

+    ---

 7. Turn on the **Enable notification** toggle to activate the notification.

+    ---

 8. Select one or more [notifiers](about-notifications.md#notifiers).

-    The available notifiers depend on the selected trigger.
+    ---

 9. Enter the required information for each selected notifier, following its specific configuration instructions: